Mayu Iwatani: Early years (2011–2017)

-2018
+Stars leadership (2018–2021)

 Since her return, Iwatani became the leader of a new unit named "Stars" (initially Stardom's Army).
 On February 18, 2018, Iwatani & Tam Nakano challenged Oedo Tai (Hana Kimura & Kagetsu) for the Goddesses of Stardom Championship but were unsuccessful.
 On April 1, Iwatani tried to capture again the World of Stardom Championship from Toni Storm after Iwatani was injured in their last match, but was unsuccessful.
 On June 3, Iwatani, along with Saki Kashima, defeated Hana Kimura & Kagetsu to win the Goddesses of Stardom Championship.
-On September 24, Iwatani won the 5★Star GP after defeating Utami Hayashishita in the finals.
+On September 24, Iwatani won the 2018 5 Star Grand Prix after defeating Utami Hayashishita in the finals.
 On September 30, at the afternoon show of 5★Star Grand Champion Carnival, Iwatani won the Artist of Stardom Championship with Kashima & Nakano after defeating J.A.N.
-(Jungle Kyona, Kaori Yoneyama & Natsuko Tora), however, Iwatani & Kashima lost the Goddess of Stardom Championship to Kyona & Tora during the evening show.
+(Jungle Kyona, Kaori Yoneyama & Natsuko Tora), however, Iwatani & Kashima lost the Goddesses of Stardom Championship to Kyona & Tora during the evening show.
+On December 15, Iwatani tore her MCL in an Artist of Stardom Championship defense against Queen's Quest (Konami, Momo Watanabe and Utami Hayashishita).
+She wrestled in one more match on December 16 before taking a one month break to recover.